 Overall, it’s important not to simply follow any single narrative with this story.
 It’s remarkably convoluted and we still have years to wait to see how certain aspects play out.
 As an apt anecdote, take Target.
 They’ve completely avoided the entire labor shortage by investing more into their employees.
 Shortly after the pandemic began they decided to raise their minimum wage to $15/hour and offer all employees bonuses and more extensive benefits.
 Turning around and directly investing in their employees has proven to be remarkably successful.

-Think about how your store can adapt to the world of retail.
+Think about how your store can adapt to the quickly changing world of retail.
 And if you haven’t gotten started already, don’t wait.